-In August 1992, I was running late for a job interview in London.
+In August 1992, I was late for a job interview in London.
 It was a warm summer day, and I had my suit jacket draped over my arm.
-Back then, I favoured a slim, week-to-view pocket-diary, and it must have fallen out while I was dashing from the Tube to the interview.
+I favoured a slim, week-to-view pocket-diary back then, and it must have fallen out while I was dashing from the Tube to the interview.
 (Twin failures: I lost the diary and didn't get the job.)

 Twenty-seven years later, in August 2019, I was flying back to Sydney from a weekend conference in Brisbane.
 The plane was packed, and I was keen to disembark as soon as it landed.
 Which meant I didn't follow the steward's tannoyed advice to check my seat pocket, where I'd left the diary after writing up the day.